KingSand08/GameTrees/README.md

 # Create schema and populate local data

-# Images cannot be shown due to MySQL settings in my.ini and my.cnf
+Images cannot be shown due to MySQL settings in my.ini and my.cnf

-# Please refer to https://gametrees.vercel.app/ to test photo editing features via cloud database.

 ```bash
 cd documents\database